raghav0901/Salary_Classifier/README.md

 The ML salary classifier is a machine learning-based object classifier model which will help us to predict the classification of the salary of the subject based on the values of different parameters.

 ## PROPOSED SOLUTION
 The solution proposed here is an XGBOOST model which can classify the salary by using the feature set described above.
 The model has also been hyper-parameter tuned using RandomCVSearch to provide the best results.
+Other Machine learning algorithms such as Decision Trees, KNN and Random forests were also tested against the chosen XGBOOST solution.

 ## MLOps platofrm used: